When your furnace won’t start, doing your own furnace repair in Circleville, Ohio, can feel overwhelming.

 - Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully rub the metal rod.

 - Wipe off the rod with a paper towel.

-- Restore power to the furnace.
-It might go through a sequence of inspections before proceeding with normal operation.
-If your heater doesn’t turn on, the sensor could require replacement or something else could be causing a problem.
-If this occurs, get in touch with us at 740-474-5940 for heating and cooling repair assistance.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 740-474-5940 for heating and cooling repair assistance.

 - Turn the switch to the “off” position.

-If you have tried the guide twice and the pilot light still won’t burn or keep ignited, contact us at 740-474-5940 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 740-474-5940 for furnace service.